CodeMaster7000/Website-Blocker/README.md

-# Website-Blocker
+# Website Blocker

-A useful Python program to block any distracting websites such as Facebook.
+A useful Python program to block any distracting websites, such as Facebook, while you work in peace.